The traditional way to delete entities in EF Core looks like the following code:

 FROM [Authors] AS [a]

-You can also use more complex filters like including related data.
+More complex filters are also supported, including filtering based on related data.
 For example, to delete tags only from old blog posts:

 using (var context = new BloggingContext())